Pritam-Sethuraman/Pritam-Sethuraman/README.md

 **Pritam-Sethuraman/Pritam-Sethuraman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+ 🔭 I’m currently working on ...building my career <br>
+ 🌱 I’m currently learning ...artificial intelligence and high proccess computing <br>
+ 👯 I’m looking to collaborate on ... <br>
+ 🤔 I’m looking for help with ... <br>
+ 💬 Ask me about ... <br>
+ 📫 How to reach me: LinkedIn [https://www.linkedin.com/in/pritam-sethuraman/] <br>
+ 😄 Pronouns: Him/His <br>
+ ⚡ Fun fact: I am not a robot <br>